KyriakosMilad/filterlog/README.md

 ## Usage

-You can filter the log file with any text you want, date, time, level, etc..., but text must not include coma which is used to separate between multiple filters.
+You can filter the log file with any text you want, date, time, level, etc...

      filter-log -path <path_to_the_log_file> -filter <filter_to_search>